syncfusion-content/maui-docs/MAUI/DataGrid/Styling.md

 ![App or Page resource Styling in .NET MAUI DataGrid](Images/styling/maui-datagrid-app-page-resource.png)

 ## Implicit styling
-The appearance of DataGrid (SfDataGrid) and its inner elements can be customized by writing style of TargetType to those control.
+The appearance of DataGrid (SfDataGrid) and its inner elements can be customized by the writing style of TargetType to those control.
 If the key is not specified, then the style will be applied to all the SfDataGrid in its scope.
 You can apply specific to [DataGridRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridRow.html) or [DataGridCell] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) using various properties exposed.

 ### Styling Record cell
-The record cells can be customized by writing style for [DataGridCell] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) TargetType.
+The record cells can be customized by the writing style for [DataGridCell] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) TargetType.
 Underlying record will be the DataContext for `DataGridCell`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}